Nico Harrison: Professional basketball career

 Harrison went undrafted by the NBA after graduating from Montana State.
-He first played professionally for the Leuven Bears in Belgium in the 1996-97 season.
+He first played professionally for ABB Leuven in Belgium in the 1996-97 season.
 Harrison played for the Black Hills Posse of the International Basketball Association (IBA) during the 1997–98 season where he averaged 8.9 points and 3.2 rebounds in 21 minutes.
 He then played two years for the Hitachi Honsha Rising Sun in Japan from 1998 until 2000.
 His final year playing basketball was in Lebanon with a team in Beirut.

 Nike

 Following the end of his playing career, Harrison moved back to Oregon, where he took up a job as a pharmaceutical sales representative.
 In 2002, a friend informed him of an open position at Nike as a regional field representative for the NBA.
 Harrison applied and was hired, moving to Dallas, Texas, where the job was based.
 As part of the role, Harrison represented players such as Michael Finley, Dirk Nowitzki, Tim Duncan, and Jermaine O'Neal.
 In 2003, Harrison was promoted to a national marketing role with Nike, where he worked with prominent basketball stars like Michael Jordan and Kobe Bryant.
 Harrison was eventually promoted to the role of vice president of North American basketball operations, where he worked until 2021.
 Over his 19 years at Nike, Harrison became known for his trustworthiness and ability to develop personal connections, making him a popular figure with NBA players.

 During his work at Nike, he botched a 2013 presentation to Stephen Curry, where according to Harrison he may have called him Seth, and the presentation used was made for Kevin Durant.
-This, along with not offering Curry a signature shoe, caused the superstar to switch from Nike and sign with Under Armour.
+This, along with not offering Curry a signature shoe, caused the budding superstar to switch from Nike and sign with Under Armour.

 Executive career

 On June 28, 2021, Harrison was appointed as the general manager and president of basketball operations for the Dallas Mavericks, succeeding Donnie Nelson.
 This appointment coincided with the hiring of Jason Kidd as the head coach.

 During Harrison's first three seasons as GM, the Mavericks reached the conference finals twice and the NBA Finals in 2024.
 In June 2024 after reaching the NBA Finals, the Mavericks gave Harrison a multi-year contract extension.

+At the end of Harrison's first season with the team, on July 12, 2022, Jalen Brunson left as a free agent to sign a four-year, $104 million contract with the New York Knicks.